Medog Hydropower Station: Environmental

-Environmental organizations have identified several potential ecological consequences of the project.
-Many expressed concern about project's impact on the Tibetan Plateau's biodiversity.
-The region that will be impacted by the dam is recognized as one of Tibet's most ecologically diverse areas, leading to fears about ecosystem disruption.

-The dam's construction is expected to significantly alter downstream water flow patterns and impact local biodiversity.
-The project site's location in a seismically active zone prone to landslides has raised additional safety concerns.
+Human rights groups have expressed concerns about the dam causing significant ecological damage to the region, one of the most diverse in the Tibetan Plateau.

+Environmental concerns have also been raised about the irreversible impact of dam construction in the Yarlung Tsangpo gorge, where the river descends 2,000 meters over a 50-kilometre span.
+The region includes a national nature reserve and is considered one of China's most important biodiversity hotspots.

+Dr. Jogendranath Sharma, a geologist, warned that the project, located in a seismically active region, poses serious risks to downstream Assam—including erosion, ecological disruption, and potential disaster in the event of an earthquake—urging a joint Indo-China environmental impact assessment.
 The steep, narrow topography of the gorge caused geological experts to warn about increased landslide risks.
 In 2022, engineers from the Sichuan provincial geological bureau specifically highlighted the dangers of "earthquake-induced landslides and mud-rock flows" as significant threats to the project's stability.

-Environmental concerns have also been raised about the irreversible impact of dam construction in the Yarlung Tsangpo gorge, where the river descends 2,000 meters over a 50-kilometre span.
-The region includes a national nature reserve and is considered one of China's most important biodiversity hotspots.

-Dr. Jogendranath Sharma warned that the Project, located in a seismically active region, poses serious risks to downstream Assam—including erosion, ecological disruption, and potential disaster in the event of an earthquake—urging a joint Indo-China environmental impact assessment.

 Aravind Yelery, associate professor at the Centre for East Asian Studies at Jawaharlal Nehru University, stated that the dam could trap nutrient-rich sediments essential for soil fertility in downstream regions such as Assam and Bangladesh, potentially affecting irrigation.
 He added that the project may also reduce crop yields, harm agricultural productivity, and disrupt riverine ecosystems.

-Chinese state media has characterized the project as environmentally conscious, emphasizing its role in advancing Beijing's climate neutrality objectives while promoting regional economic development.
-Chinese officials maintained that the project will have minimal environmental impact, though specific impact assessments remain unpublished.
+Chinese state media has emphasised that the dam is "a safe project that prioritises ecological protection", and stressed that it will boost the local economy and aid Beijing's climate neutrality goals, however, have not provided details on impact.

+In July 2026, the South China Morning Post reported that Chinese geologists had found an active Paizhen Fault beneath the planned Medog Hydropower Station as a major geological risk.
+The report said the fault could increase the risk of earthquakes, landslides, and slope failures, affecting the dam's structural stability.